pa11y/pa11y.github.io/contributing/developers.md

 make verify   # Run linters (`make lint` also acceptable in legacy projects) make ci       # Alias to `make lint test`
 ```

+## Releasing/Versioning

+:construction: TODO guide for core contributors who have the ability to release